 One of the specialized Gracie University programs, now also available through BJJ Fanatics is the “32 Principles of Jiu-Jitsu Program”.
 It is a different take on learning Jiu-Jitsu, one that Rener and Ryron Gracie claim is unique and never before shown.

 To be honest, there’s a lot of talk about techniques-based teaching/learning versus principle-based teaching/learning in Jiu-Jitsu.
 So far, not many people have attempted to produce content that can help understand the principle-based approach.
-Furthermore, only a few of those that have, actually offer something of worth.
+Furthermore, only a few of those have, actually offer something of worth.

 The 32 Principles of Jiu-Jitsu Program” is put together in a way that guarantees you will be able to immediately apply the principles to what you do in class. yes, you will still need to go to class, spar, and all that stuff.
 However, with principles in mind, instead of techniques, you’ll be able to move up the belt ranks much faster.
 At least that is the claim.